“When you’re dealing with computers, you should be like ducks… Appear calm on the surface and pedal like crazy underneath.”

 - External hard drive: to augment your computer’s memory or backup your data, you should count somewhere between £20 and £70 depending on its data storage capacity.7

-Learn more about IT by taking computer courses. or follow one of the many online computer courses.
+Learn more about IT by taking cloud computing courses or follow one of the many online computer courses.

 The World’s Most Famous Programmers